koyashie07/JS-music-bot/README.md

 ### Features ###

--Has loops
+-Has loops \n
--Has Multi-server Queue
+-Has Multi-server Queue \n
--Has stop, play, resume, pause, queue and nowplaying
+-Has stop, play, resume, pause, queue and nowplaying \n